springernature/frontend-playbook/practices/accessibility.md

 From a technical standpoint, catering for all users complements our browser support policy (we aim to support all browsers), and our use of progressive enhancement.

 From a moral standpoint, we have a duty to cater for all users regardless of disability.
+If we know that people can encounter difficulties accessing our content (which we do), and we know that we can do things to facilitate that access (which we do), then not making something accessible is knowingly contributing to the oppression of people with disabilities.

 From a legal standpoint, we are required to comply with various pieces of equality legislation (e.g. the [2010 Equality Act], and [Section 508] of the US Rehabilitation Act 1973).

 From a financial standpoint, a major benefit of Web accessibility is the potential for direct and indirect financial gains from increased website use.

 Accessible sites can be used by more people - including people with disabilities, people using mobile devices, older people, people with low literacy, people who are not fluent in the language of the site, people with low bandwidth connections to the Internet, people with older technologies, and new and infrequent web users.

 ## Common concerns